Information for Mentees

 The following are the responsibilities of a Mentee under the ITP programme:

-- With the Mentor, decide on the goals of the individual relationship
+- With the Mentor, decide on your goals for the individual relationship

-- Meet with your Mentor once a month, or as agreed with your Mentor.
+- Meet with your Mentor once a month, or as agreed.
 There is a commitment to meet at least 10 times during the 12 month programme

 - With your Mentor decide how contact will occur.
-For example, face-to-face meetings, phone conversation, with email or some other form of internet communication such as Skype between meetings
+For example, face-to-face meetings, phone conversations, email or video calls

 - Keep to the agreed contact commitment